 We are a clinical-stage biotechnology company, discovering and developing novel small molecule therapeutics to treat unmet needs in autoimmunity and cancer.
-Our lead product candidate, KZR-616, a first-in-class selective immunoproteasome inhibitor, has completed testing in healthy volunteers, and we are now leveraging its broad therapeutic potential in three Phase 2 clinical trials across five separate autoimmune indications: lupus nephritis (the MISSION trial); autoimmune hemolytic anemia, or AIHA, and immune thrombocytopenia, or ITP (the MARINA trial); and dermatomyositis, or DM, and polymyositis, or PM (the PRESIDIO trial).
-We are also continuing to enroll patients in the Phase 1b portion of the MISSION trial, a Phase 1b/2 clinical trial in systemic lupus erythematosus, also known as lupus or SLE, and lupus nephritis.
+Our lead product candidate, KZR-616, a first-in-class selective immunoproteasome inhibitor, has completed testing in healthy volunteers, and we are now leveraging its broad therapeutic potential in Phase 2 clinical trials in severe autoimmune diseases of high unmet need.
+We are also enrolling the final cohort of patients in the Phase 1b portion of the MISSION trial, a Phase 1b/2 clinical trial in systemic lupus erythematosus, also known as lupus or SLE, and lupus nephritis.

 We believe that the immunoproteasome is a validated target for the treatment of a wide variety of autoimmune diseases given the compelling published activity seen with non-selective proteasome inhibitors administered to patients with severe autoimmune diseases.
 Based on results from our Phase 1a studies in healthy volunteers and the preliminary results from the Phase 1b portion of the MISSION trial, KZR-616 has largely avoided adverse effects associated with currently marketed non-selective proteasome inhibitors, as exhibited in clinical studies conducted by third parties, including side effects which we believe prevent them from being utilized as a chronic treatment in autoimmune disorders.
-In addition, we have seen encouraging clinical activity and biomarker data in SLE patients.
+In addition, we have seen encouraging clinical activity and biomarker data in SLE patients and in two of two patients with active lupus nephritis.
 We intend to develop KZR-616 to address underserved autoimmune diseases.
 We acquired exclusive worldwide rights to KZR-616 and an accompanying library of similar molecules pursuant to an exclusive license agreement with Onyx Therapeutics, Inc., or Onyx, a wholly owned subsidiary of Amgen, Inc., or Amgen, in June 2015, or the Onyx License Agreement.
 Patent coverage for KZR-616 extends to at least 2034.

 Additionally, we are advancing our novel research platform targeting the Sec61 translocon and the protein secretion pathway to discover and develop small molecule therapeutics targeting oncology indications.
 Our first clinical candidate in this program, KZR-261, has demonstrated broad anti-tumor activity in preclinical models of both solid and hematologic malignancies.
-KZR-261 is undergoing laboratory studies and manufacturing activities in support of an investigational new drug, or IND, application, which we anticipate submitting to the U.S. Food and Drug Administration, or FDA, in the first quarter of 2021 for a Phase 1 clinical trial in solid tumors.
+KZR-261 is undergoing preclinical studies and manufacturing activities in support of an investigational new drug, or IND, application, which we anticipate submitting to the U.S. Food and Drug Administration, or FDA, in the first quarter of 2021 for a Phase 1 clinical trial in solid tumors.
 We believe this discovery platform has the potential to yield oral small molecule candidates that, if successfully developed and approved, could serve as alternatives to currently marketed biologic therapeutics to act as cytotoxic anti-cancer agents or to block the secretion of novel targets of interest in immuno-oncology or inflammation.